Lazy Luddite Log

 The reticent youngsters had come to us that way rather than be made that way by uni.
 The explanations then go beyond any policy specific to university.
 I think we were seeing generational change shaped by society-wide factors.
 More hectic family lives, more protective parents, more isolated households and more engrossing technology could all contribute.

 Involvement in clubs has apparently been waning for decades (see the books Bowling Alone and Disconnected) but I think the post-war growth in pop-culture fandoms may have slowed that somewhat.
 It was also slower to impact uni life.
-But once the change came it definitely made me more inclined to follow the natural process of membership churn and move onto becoming a lone audience member at concerts.
+But once the change came it definitely made me more inclined to follow the natural process of membership churn and move onto becoming an occasional audience member at concerts.

 Does this matter?
 I have the experiences and friendships I got from my involvement so I’m fine.
 But is it a pity that others will lack similar experiences?
 That depends - possibly as they are shaped by a changing environment they will value and find different kinds of experience to be satisfying.
 We can hope.